 Protect your office from water damage with WaterFuse equipment

-The product has 3 main functions:
+The leakage circuit breaker has three main functions:

 Good to know

 Many equipment is connected to pressurized water.
 They usually do not have their own automatic shut-off in the event of a leak.
 If they have it, the weakest link, the hose to the machine, is not included, but only what is inside the machine.

 The sensor is placed under the machine or area to be monitored.
 It continuously senses if it is getting water.
 If it does, the water is turned off immediately and a signal informs of a leak.
 Since the water from a broken hose does not always hit the sensor under the machine, WaterFuse Equipment is also equipped with additional functions.

 In the morning, you simply turn on the water by pressing ON on the control unit.
 At the same time, a timer starts which automatically shuts off the water 12 hours later.
 If you want to turn off the water earlier, just press OFF on the control unit.
 If you want the water to be on constantly, there is also such a function.